Ballrooms, Etc.

 Filling Your Dance Card

 It was the ballrooms that first catered to Irish dancers in early 20th century.
-The dance card sample shown right and left was kindly contributed by Arklow musician, Liam O'Reilly, who also contributed over sixty band photos from the showband era.
+The dance card sample shown right and left was kindly contributed by Arklow musician, Liam O'Reilly, who also contributed hundreds of band photos from the showband era.
 The dance card is from the Marlsborough Hall in Arklow, which Liam tells us still is in use today, although not for dancing.
 The night's entertainment was provided by W.A.
 Manahan's Band in 1917.
 The card provides an interesting insight into the "event" which a night out a dance was at the turn of the century.
 The band's song selection had to be printed up in advance so young ladies could fill their "engagements" for the evening's dancing.
 Click on the thumbnails to see the full sized images.

 The Miami showband in